wuzhanjie123/wuzhanjie123.github.io/_pages/about.md

   Yiran Liu, **Zhanjie Wu**, Mengjingcheng Mo, Ji Gan, Jiaxu Leng, Xinbo Gao

 # 🎖 Honors and Awards
+- *2024.07* Honored to be awarded a research grant by Chongqing Graduate Research Innovation Program.
 - *2022.08* Honored to win the First Prize in the 15th China Collegiate Computing Competition (CCCC).
 - *2022.08* Honored to win the Second Prize in Western China Region at the 16th Siemens Cup China Smart Manufacturing Competition.
 - *2022.08* Honored to win the Second Prize in the Southwest China Division of the China Collegiate Computing Competition - Network Technology Challenge.